JuliaImages/ImageCore.jl/docs/src/views.md

 # Views

-ImagesCore provides several different kinds of "views."
+ImageCore provides several different kinds of "views."
 Generically, a view is an *interpretation* of array data, one that may change the apparent meaning of the array but which shares the same underlying
 storage: change an element of the view, and you also change the